loning/zeckendorf-hilbert/docs/union/L01/euler_maclaurin_en.md

 - Canonical Euler–Maclaurin is recorded for analytic approximations; Bernoulli terms match those recorded under L01/Bernoulli Values.

 ## Proof chain bullets (from original sources; upward only)
-- Cite `docs/zeta/zeta-analytic-continuation-chaos.md` for the project‑admitted Euler–Maclaurin usage and remainder forms.
+- Cite `docs/pure-zeta/zeta-analytic-continuation-chaos.md` for the project‑admitted Euler–Maclaurin usage and remainder forms (keep remainder terms as in the source).